IBM/cp4ba-labs/23.0.2/watsonx Orchestrate/README.md

 #### **Lab 2.
 Author Automation with IBM watsonx Orchestrate Automation Builder.**

-In this lab, you will build the Sales Campaign Approval Workflow, a component of the end user-facing quarterly promotions solution: **[Introduction to IBM watsonx Orchestrate](Lab%20Guide%20-%20Introduction%20to%20IBM%20watsonx%20Orchestrate.pdf)**
+In this lab, you will build the Sales Campaign Approval Workflow, a component of the end user-facing quarterly promotions solution: **[Author Automation with IBM watsonx Orchestrate Automation Builder](Lab%20Guide%20-%20Author%20Automation%20with%20IBM%20watsonx%20Orchestrate%20Automation%20Builder.pdf)**
 *Approximate Duration:* 2-3 hours.